With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Anazao Community Partners is a mental health treatment center in Millersburg, OH, located at 212 North Washington Street, Suite 303, 44654 zip code area.
 Anazao Community Partners provides outpatient treatment.
-Anazao Community Partners offers trauma therapy, cognitive behavioral therapy and behavior modification to young adults, children / adolescents and adults.
-Anazao Community Partners also supports people with serious mental illness, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-Additional services at Anazao Community Partners consist of mentoring/peer support/consumer-run services, suicide prevention services and vocational rehabilitation services.
+Anazao Community Partners offers cognitive behavioral therapy, couples/family therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
+Anazao Community Partners also supports people with trauma, people with serious mental illness and clients referred from the court/judicial system.
+Additional services at Anazao Community Partners consist of suicide prevention services, supported employment and intensive case management.

-Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health clinic in Millersburg, Ohio, located at 212 North Washington Street, 44654.
-Counseling Center Of Wayne And Holmes Counties offers outpatient treatment and telemedicine/telehealth.
-Counseling Center Of Wayne And Holmes Counties provides group therapy, trauma therapy and individual psychotherapy to children / adolescents, young adults and adults.
-Some other services provided by Counseling Center Of Wayne And Holmes Counties include case management, court-ordered outpatient treatment and suicide prevention services.
+Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health facility in Millersburg, OH, located at 212 North Washington Street, in the 44654 zip code.
+Counseling Center Of Wayne And Holmes Counties provides outpatient treatment and telemedicine/telehealth.
+Counseling Center Of Wayne And Holmes Counties provides psychotropic medication, behavior modification and group therapy to children / adolescents, adults and young adults.
+Some other services available at Counseling Center Of Wayne And Holmes Counties include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn MoreOneeighty is a mental health clinic in Wooster, OH, located at 104 Spink Street, 44691 zip code area.
 Oneeighty provides outpatient treatment.
-Oneeighty offers trauma therapy, couples/family therapy and group therapy to children / adolescents, seniors 65 or older and adults.
+Oneeighty offers individual psychotherapy, group therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
 Oneeighty also supports people with trauma.
-Additional services offered at Oneeighty include housing services, family psychoeducation and education services.
+Additional services offered at Oneeighty include family psychoeducation, housing services and education services.

 Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health treatment clinic in Wooster, Ohio, located at 2285 Benden Drive, in the 44691 zip code.
 Counseling Center Of Wayne And Holmes Counties provides outpatient treatment and telemedicine/telehealth.
-Counseling Center Of Wayne And Holmes Counties provides trauma therapy, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Counseling Center Of Wayne And Holmes Counties also supports children/adolescents with serious emotional disturbance, LGBT and people requiring dual diagnosis treatment.
-Additional services provided by Counseling Center Of Wayne And Holmes Counties consist of vocational rehabilitation services, family psychoeducation and case management.
+Counseling Center Of Wayne And Holmes Counties provides couples/family therapy, trauma therapy and group therapy to young adults, adults and children / adolescents.
+Counseling Center Of Wayne And Holmes Counties also supports people with traumatic brain injury, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided by Counseling Center Of Wayne And Holmes Counties consist of case management, supported employment and housing services.

 Learn MoreAnazao Community Partners is a mental health facility in Wooster, OH, located at 2587 Back Orrville Road, 44691 zip code area.
-Anazao Community Partners provides telemedicine/telehealth and outpatient treatment.
-Anazao Community Partners provides dialectical behavior therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and adults.
+Anazao Community Partners provides outpatient treatment and telemedicine/telehealth.
+Anazao Community Partners provides couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
 Anazao Community Partners also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services offered by Anazao Community Partners consist of court-ordered outpatient treatment, education services and case management.
+Additional services offered by Anazao Community Partners consist of education services, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn MoreAllwell Behavioral Health Services is a mental health treatment center in Coshocton, Ohio, located at 1199 South 2nd Street, part of the 43812 zip code.
-Allwell Behavioral Health Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Allwell Behavioral Health Services also offers activity therapy, couples/family therapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
-Allwell Behavioral Health Services supports people with HIV or AIDS, transitional age young adults and people with PTSD.
-Allwell Behavioral Health Services also provides education services, family psychoeducation and court-ordered outpatient treatment.
+Allwell Behavioral Health Services provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Allwell Behavioral Health Services also offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, adults and young adults.
+Allwell Behavioral Health Services supports veterans, people with serious mental illness and people with trauma.
+Allwell Behavioral Health Services also provides psychosocial rehabilitation services, family psychoeducation and supported employment.

 Learn MoreVillage Network Wooster Boys Village Campus is a mental health clinic in Wooster, OH, located at 2803 Akron Road, in the 44691 zip code.
 Village Network Wooster Boys Village Campus provides telemedicine/telehealth and residential treatment.
-Village Network Wooster Boys Village Campus offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to young adults and children / adolescents.
-Village Network Wooster Boys Village Campus also supports transitional age young adults and people with trauma.
-More services at Village Network Wooster Boys Village Campus include case management, family psychoeducation and psychosocial rehabilitation services.
+Village Network Wooster Boys Village Campus offers psychotropic medication, activity therapy and behavior modification to children / adolescents and young adults.
+Village Network Wooster Boys Village Campus also supports people with trauma and transitional age young adults.
+More services at Village Network Wooster Boys Village Campus include family psychoeducation, case management and education services.

 Learn MoreFamily Life Counseling And Psychiatric Services is a mental health clinic in Danville, Ohio, located at 304 South Market Street, 43014.
 Family Life Counseling And Psychiatric Services offers outpatient treatment and telemedicine/telehealth.
-Family Life Counseling And Psychiatric Services provides individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to adults, children / adolescents and seniors 65 or older.
-Family Life Counseling And Psychiatric Services also supports patients with eating disorders, military families and seniors or older adults.
-Some other services provided by Family Life Counseling And Psychiatric Services include case management, court-ordered outpatient treatment and family psychoeducation.
+Family Life Counseling And Psychiatric Services provides behavior modification, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Family Life Counseling And Psychiatric Services also supports transitional age young adults, patients with eating disorders and people with trauma.
+Some other services provided by Family Life Counseling And Psychiatric Services include family psychoeducation, suicide prevention services and case management.

 Learn MoreAnazao Community Partners is a mental health facility in Orrville, OH, located at 119 East Market Street, in the 44667 zip code.
 Anazao Community Partners provides outpatient treatment.
-Anazao Community Partners provides individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
-Anazao Community Partners also supports people with serious mental illness, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-Some other services available at Anazao Community Partners include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Anazao Community Partners provides individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents, young adults and seniors 65 or older.
+Anazao Community Partners also supports people with trauma, clients referred from the court/judicial system and people with serious mental illness.
+Some other services available at Anazao Community Partners include suicide prevention services, intensive case management and court-ordered outpatient treatment.

 Learn MoreLouis Stokes Va Medical Center New Philadelphia Cboc is one of mental health facilities in New Philadelphia, Ohio, located at 1260 Monroe Street Nw, Suite 1-a, 44663 zip code.
 Louis Stokes Va Medical Center New Philadelphia Cboc provides outpatient treatment and telemedicine/telehealth.
-Louis Stokes Va Medical Center New Philadelphia Cboc provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, adults and young adults.
+Louis Stokes Va Medical Center New Philadelphia Cboc provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Louis Stokes Va Medical Center New Philadelphia Cboc also supports veterans.
-Additional services provided at Louis Stokes Va Medical Center New Philadelphia Cboc include education services, vocational rehabilitation services and suicide prevention services.
+Additional services provided at Louis Stokes Va Medical Center New Philadelphia Cboc include intensive case management, housing services and vocational rehabilitation services.

 Learn MorePersonal And Family Counseling Services Ohioguidestone is a mental health clinic in New Philadelphia, OH, located at 1433 5th Street Nw, 44663 zip code area.
-Personal And Family Counseling Services Ohioguidestone provides outpatient treatment and telemedicine/telehealth.
-Personal And Family Counseling Services Ohioguidestone offers cognitive behavioral therapy, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
+Personal And Family Counseling Services Ohioguidestone provides telemedicine/telehealth and outpatient treatment.
+Personal And Family Counseling Services Ohioguidestone offers trauma therapy, couples/family therapy and psychotropic medication to children / adolescents, adults and young adults.
 Personal And Family Counseling Services Ohioguidestone also supports people requiring dual diagnosis treatment.
-Additional services offered at Personal And Family Counseling Services Ohioguidestone include family psychoeducation, supported housing and mentoring/peer support/consumer-run services.
+Additional services offered at Personal And Family Counseling Services Ohioguidestone include mentoring/peer support/consumer-run services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.